cquan808/docker-graphite-collectd/README.md

 ## Updates to original repo

 - Modified `collectd.conf` and `docker-compose.yml` to deploy as a stack on docker swarm.
-- Dependencies add in Dockerfile to allow collectd's plugins to work.
+- Dependencies add in Dockerfile to allow collectd's plugins to work. (collectd plugins used: df, curl_json)

 ## Prerequisites: